TannerHollis/SettingsHelper/README.md

 ![Calculation Sheet](documentation/images/calc_sheet.png)

 The "original" WordBit is then fed to a WordBit translator where the specific relay type is used to lookup the relay specific WordBit.
-This data is then passed to the `SettingsGroup.cs` class where one can set the appropriate settings parsed from the relay's export function.
+This data is then passed to the `Relay.cs` class where one can set the appropriate settings parsed from the relay's export function.
 Once all settings are set, the relay files can then be imported.
 ## TODO

  - Finalize translation layer `SettingsTranslator.cs`
  - ~Finalize Settings Group functions in `SettingsGroup.cs`~
+ - Finalize relay functions in `Relay.cs`
  - Finalize Settings Basis Template
 	- Finalize named "Tags"
 	- Finalize setting basis tabs